hgcl/clara-le/src/now.md

 layout: "layout/post.njk"
 title: "Now"
 subtitle: "On the road"
-date: "2025-02-01"
+date: "2025-04-13"
 tags: ["now"]
 icon: /public/img/meta/drawing-location.svg
 directory: "posts"
 ---

-Robin and I are on a slow journey, having traveled from Europe to Asia overland.
+Robin and I are on a slow journey, traveling overland across Asia.

-We are now in Vietnam for a few months, back in our comfort zone.
-Between street food discoveries, air-coned coffee shops, and motorbike loops, we are stopping at small towns in our search for a "less visited Vietnam". --ENDCHAR--
+We are now on our second trip in China, a country that continues to surprise us at every turn.
+It is full of marvels, but also offers a number of dystopian discoveries.
+We struggle to wander off-tracks in a country that wants to keep us very much on track.

+We are finally learning how to properly navigate these megacities without our usual digital aids.
+When we are lucky, we are able to find these vibrant pockets of life, far from the sanitized touristy attractions. --ENDCHAR--

 ---